edjata1/edjata1/README.md

   <div>
     <h1>Hello Everyone 👋,</h1>
     <h2>I'm Empress!
     Thank you for stopping by.
-It means a lot to me.
-As a new developer, it's been a challenge focusing with the overwhelming amount of information available today.
-I find it fun learning new coding languages and finding similarities between the different programming languages.
+As a new developer, it's been a challenge making an entry into the field.
+I find it fun learning new coding languages and finding similarities between them.
 Here you will find some of my different programming projects.
 Please feel free to contact me edjata1973@email.com to work on any project.
   </h2>
 <div>
 <div>
   <h2>
-    I'm currently enrolled at Georgia State University for Game Design and Development.
-Online games, cryptocurrency and online network communities are very intriguing.
-I am always looking to learn more.
+    Currently, I am enrolled at Georgia State University for Game Design and Development.
+Online games, cryptocurrency and online network communities are very intriguing to me.
+I am always looking to learn new things.
   </h2>
 <div>
 </table>